CsillaFarkas/ParetoPick-R/README.md

   * other variables to consider in the PCA

 * Correlation Analysis:
-  * output largest accepted correlation, maybe in bold in table
+  * output largest accepted correlation, maybe in bold over the table
   * deviations_step is currently the default value
   * explain the effects of high correlation
-  * the max PCA aligning with the max variables does not always work, unsure why